skoobe/riofs/README.md

 * Folder renaming is not supported.

 * A file system for the S3 API is a [leaky abstraction](http://en.wikipedia.org/wiki/Leaky_abstraction).
 Don't expect POSIX file system semantics.

+### Contribute

+* Any help is welcome, just open an issue if you find a bug

+* We also need better documentation, testing, tutorials and benchmarks